Pentagon OKs next step in competition for Air Force spy planes

 “I am confident that the Defense Department understands JSTARS is a major priority for Congress and will complete the process of updating the JSTARS fleet in a timely manner,” Graves said.

-The source familiar with the decision, who was not authorized to speak publicly, said the Pentagon had reviewed alternatives and ruled out the possibility of using unmanned aircraft.
+The source, who was not authorized to speak publicly, said the Pentagon had reviewed alternatives and ruled out the possibility of using unmanned aircraft.

-Kendall met this week with Graves and other U.S. lawmakers, who have pressed the Pentagon to accelerate work on a replacement for its fleet of Joint Surveillance Target Attack Radar System aircraft, or JSTARS, which has flown over 100,000 combat hours and is approaching the end of its service life.
+Kendall met earlier this week with Graves and other U.S. lawmakers, who have pressed the Pentagon to accelerate work on a replacement for the existing fleet of Joint Surveillance Target Attack Radar System aircraft, or JSTARS, which has flown well over 100,000 combat hours and is rapidly approaching the end of its service life.

-Graves and 59 other members of two key defense committees in Congress told Defense Secretary Ash Carter in a letter dated Nov.
-20 that they were concerned about delays in the acquisition program since only half of the current fleet of 16 aircraft were combat ready at any given time because of maintenance.
+Graves and 59 other members of key defense-related committees in Congress told Defense Secretary Ash Carter in a letter dated Nov.
+20 that they were concerned about delays in the acquisition program since only half of the current fleet of 16 aircraft were combat ready at any given time because of required maintenance.

-“Replacing the existing fleet with next-generation aircraft is essential, which is why we want to ensure that the critical mission performed by the JSTARS team is not jeopardized by a lengthy acquisition process,” the lawmakers wrote.
+“Replacing the existing fleet with next-generation aircraft is essential, which is why we want to ensure that the critical mission performed by the JSTARS team is not jeopardized by a lengthy acquisition process,” the lawmakers wrote in the letter.

 Reporting by Andrea Shalal; Editing by Andrew Hay, Lisa Von Ahn and Steve Orlofsky